 Additional templates and resources are available at the following sites:

 A side-by-side comparison of the best software for writing business plans is available on our sister site Top Ten Reviews.

-Additional reporting by Elizabeth Petersen and Katherine Arline.
+Additional reporting by Elizabeth Peterson and Katherine Arline.
 Some source interviews were conducted for a previous version of this article.